Old Moat: Governance

 The area is represented in Westminster by Jeff Smith MP for Manchester Withington.

 Voters from this ward elect three councillors to Manchester City Council.
 Currently all three councillors, Gavin White, Suzannah Reeves and Garry Bridges are members of the Labour Party.
 The Labour Party has held all the seats in the ward since 1986.

 Geography

 It is bounded by Wilmslow Road to the East and Princess Road to the West.
 The Northern boundary bisects several roads just below Wilbraham Road, whilst in the South it follows a path just above Cavendish Road.

 Education and policing

 Primary schools

 The area is served by Old Moat Primary School, on Old Moat Lane.

 Policing

 Old Moat is covered by the South Manchester Division of Greater Manchester Police.
 The local Neighbourhood Policing Team is the Didsbury Neighbourhood Policing Team, which covers Didsbury, Old Moat, Withington and Burnage and is headed up by Inspector Dave Nutsey.
 Didsbury Police Station is situated in the heart of Didsbury village on Wilmslow Road.

+Notable events

+In November 2023, a fox carving was stolen from Old Moat Park.
+The specially-carved animal is one of two in Old Moat Park in Withington which was paid for out of the Friends of Old Moat Park funding for improvements.
+The crime remains unsolved.